ngxs/store/publication/2024-04-05_announcing_ngxs_17/article.md

 # Announcing NGXS 17

-NGXS v17 is the result of months of hard work by the team, who have been dedicated to ensuring that the library is stable and that its core features are enhanced, all while maintaining its simplicity.
+We're thrilled to announce the release of NGXS v17!
+This update represents months of hard work by the NGXS team, focused on strengthening the library's core functionalities while maintaining its signature ease of use.
+But that's not all – we've also made a strategic decision to align NGXS versioning with Angular's release cycle.
+This move ensures seamless compatibility and allows you to leverage the latest features from both libraries as they evolve together.

 ## Overview

+- 🧑🏾‍🤝‍🧑🏻 NGXS Community
 - 🎨 Standalone API
 - 🚦 Signals
 - ⏩ Dispatch Utilities